Intelligent-Systems-Laboratory/deeplearning-reading-list/README.md

 Densely Connected Convolutional Network, CVPR 2017 [paper](http://openaccess.thecvf.com/content_cvpr_2017/papers/Huang_Densely_Connected_Convolutional_CVPR_2017_paper.pdf)

-MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications, [paper](https://arxiv.org/pdf/1704.04861.pdf)
+MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications, Arxiv 2017 [paper](https://arxiv.org/pdf/1704.04861.pdf)

 FishNet: A Versatile Backbone for Image, Region, and Pixel Level Prediction, NIPS 2018 [web](http://papers.nips.cc/paper/7356-fishnet-a-versatile-backbone-for-image-region-and-pixel-level-prediction) [paper](http://papers.nips.cc/paper/7356-fishnet-a-versatile-backbone-for-image-region-and-pixel-level-prediction.pdf)

 ## Neural Network Modules

+Rectifier Nonlinearities Improve Neural Network Acoustic Models, ICML 2013 [paper](https://ai.stanford.edu/~amaas/papers/relu_hybrid_icml2013_final.pdf)

 Dropout: A Simple Way to Prevent Neural Networks from Overfitting, JMLR 2014 [paper](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf)
 Key Insight:  It's all about the concept of regularization.
 On how we can use it to make our ML algorithm be more robust on generalizing on our test set.

 Adam: A Method for Stochastic Optimization, ICLR 2015 [paper](https://arxiv.org/pdf/1412.6980.pdf)
 Key Insight:  It's about understanding the behaviours on how we optimize the weights of the network.
 We would understand the direction of the research on this field of optimization.

-Rectifier Nonlinearities Improve Neural Network Acoustic Models, ICML 2013 [paper](https://ai.stanford.edu/~amaas/papers/relu_hybrid_icml2013_final.pdf)

 Batch Normalization, ICML 2015 [web](http://proceedings.mlr.press/v37/ioffe15.html) [paper](http://proceedings.mlr.press/v37/ioffe15.pdf)